r-m-c-d/Moon/about/index.md

 Obviously, since I'm ~~actively searching right now~~ not looking for job opportunities :-)
 Still, you may want to have a look at my [projects & portfolio page](https://r-m-c-d.github.io/projects/) and see some recommendations further down this page.

-## Articles about

-* Digital solutions, tools, reviews or tutorials, open source and own built templates, etc.
-* ICT, cryptocurrencies, privacy, society, sports and other personal interests in general
-* _published here or on my [Medium page](https://medium.com/@r_mcd)_

 -----